hkotek/hkotek.com/_posts/2023-11-02-academic-job-materials.md

 I've chosen to share two sets of materials.
 The first set is from my first year on the market after I graduated (my second cycle since I applied to a handful of jobs as a student the year before).
 I got several shortlist interviews and one TT job offer with these materials ([disastrous eventual outcome notwithstanding](https://hkotek.com/blog/on-leaving-academia/)), so they did the job of getting people interested---which is what you want from the initial submission.
 The second set of materials is from my last year on the market, so the sixth time overall that I tweaked and overhauled the documents.
 They also got me on a couple of shortlists---so still doing the trick.

 I think it's interesting to compare the 2014 materials with the 2018 ones.
 I personally find the 2018 versions to be vastly improved over the earlier ones.
-I can clearly see how I matured as a scholar and writer over the years.
-You can also compare my CVs to get a sense of how my research program grew and changed over the years between the two sets.
+I can clearly see how I matured as a scholar, teacher, and writer over the years.
+You can also compare my CVs to get a sense of how my research program grew and changed between the two sets.

 Without further ado: